jonas089/ciphercurve-trie/README.md

 Historical state is preserved for each `root hash`, one can query the `db` for a Root and generate `Merkle Proofs` for `Leaf`s in the `Trie`.
 Each `Merkle Proof` is verified against a `root` to verify that a `Leaf` was present in the `Trie` at some point in time.

+An example of constructing the in-memory `db`, inserting a `Leafs` and verifying `Merkle Proof` can be found [here](https://github.com/jonas089/jonas089-trie/blob/master/src/merkle.rs)

 ## API